 “[Childhood HIV is] a superb manual which comprehensively covers HIV and its management.” — Nonhlanhla P Khumalo, Editor of the SA Journal of Child Health

-“We are using [Childhood HIV] for staff training, and it is working really well … I am thrilled to see people taking charge themselves, with minimal help and guidance, and having lively discussions about different aspects of HIV … Thank you for these wonderful materials.” — Karen Chubb, Cape Town, South Africa
+“We are using [Childhood HIV] for staff training, and it is working really well… I am thrilled to see people taking charge themselves, with minimal help and guidance, and having lively discussions about different aspects of HIV… Thank you.” — Karen Chubb, Cape Town, South Africa

 Childhood HIV enables nurses and doctors to care for children with HIV infection.
 It covers: